sankets25/sankets25/README.md

 ### Hi there 👋 I'm Sanket Salunke

-- 🔭 I’m currently working on Sudoku game using Flask, HTML, CSS, JavaScript.
+- 🔭 🔭 Former Software Engineer at Atos.
+- 🎓 MS in Computer Science at The University of Texas at Arlington.
 - 🌱 I’m currently learning React JS.
 - 👯 I’m looking to collaborate on ReactJS and pygame.
-- 📫 How to reach me =>
+- 📫 How to reach me?
 - LinkedIn: https://www.linkedin.com/in/sanket-m-salunke/
 - Personal Website: https://sanket-salunke.netlify.app/